dhagmann/deliberation-assets/projects/constructive_disagreement/super_sabbatical_wbl/role_star_scientist.md

 In sum, you need **$355,000** to fund your trip, or you will jeopardize your entire plan.

 Your only way to raise this money is by selling your share of the patent portfolio.
-You prefer selling to your university for a quick deal.
-Private investors offer options, but with less upfront payment and longer timelines.
+You strongly prefer selling to your university for a quick deal.
+While private investors offer several options, they all have less upfront payment and much longer timelines.
+Some deals require a year or more of delay.
+However, you have heard through the grapevine that a colleague was recently able to sell their patent portfolio to a private company for nearly $400,000, even though his patents are considered less valuable than yours.

-Your first choice is a deal with the Provost, who handles all intellectual property deals, as this is the fastest and surest way to start your adventure.
+Overall, your first choice is a deal with the Provost, who handles all intellectual property deals.
+This is the fastest and surest way to start your adventure.

 Now to negotiate...